sabrinacamp2/Non-Terra-GCP/Introduction to GCP VMs and using Terra notebook environments.md

 			1. Here I've named mine `scamp-singlecell` to indicate which project's data will be stored here.
 			2. Consider creating a [snapshot schedule](#persistent-disk-snapshot-schedule) at this time for automatic data back up.
 		3. In the `Advanced options` -> `Networking` -> `Network inferfaces` section, click on the drop down arrow.
 In the `External IPv4 address` section, choose the option to "reserve static external IP address".
 Note down the IP address, it will be used for navigating to your jupyter notebook in the browser (e.g., http://33.245.66.245:8080)
 		   - Note: Each static IP address costs money per hour.
-Navigate to `VPC network` -> `IP addresses` and release the static addresses not in use. [links](#creating-a-virtual-machine-and-persistent-disk)
+Navigate to `VPC network` -> `IP addresses` and release the static addresses not in use.
 1. SSH into the VM from your local terminal
 	1. Set your default google cloud project to be the one Brendan and Erin assigned to you using the following command:
 		```bash